 Our stated mission and purpose is to promote the general welfare of the citizens living in Hudson, Summit County, Ohio.
 We believe in promoting and assisting recreational facilities for said citizens, to encourage improvements for the convenience and comfort of said citizens, to provide, promote and assist the charitable assistance for citizens residing the Hudson School District, and to assist and provide for returning United States Armed Forces veterans of Hudson and their immediate families.

-For 70 years the Hudson Community Service Association has been serving the citizens of Hudson.
+For over 70 years the Hudson Community Service Association has been serving the citizens of Hudson.
 HCSA is a non-profit, 501(c)(3) organization.
 It was incorporated in 1944, near the close of World War II to assist and provide for returning United States Armed Forces veterans of Hudson and their families.
 Hudson was a growing community of approximately 2,500 residents.

 Wanting to see every member of our community cared for, the founders of HCSA began contacting non-profit organizations and inviting them to join together in a forum that would enhance their ability to identify community needs and develop strategies to meet those needs.
 Today there are still approximately 30 organizations that are members of the Hudson Community Service Organization.

-Vice Chairs: Al Tingquist and Les Fossler
+Vice Chairs: Les Fossler

 Secretary: Nancy Ledbetter